6 Secrets to Amazon FBA Success

 Fulfillment by Amazon (FBA) is a service that takes the pressure of warehousing, picking, packing, storing, shipping, handling returns, and refunds off your shoulders because amazon does it all for you.
 You no longer have to worry about hiring additional staff, renting a warehouse, packing, and shipping products when setting up your store.

 Amazon will do all of this for you for an additional operational fee that you will pay monthly.
-The Fulfillment by Amazon feature also makes sure you have more free time on your hand, cuts operational costs by quite a significant amount, allowing you to increase your profit margin, and also provides ease of scalability in case you want to expand your business.
+The Fulfillment by Amazon feature also makes sure you have more free time on your hand, cuts operational costs by quite a significant amount, allows you to increase your profit margin, and also provides ease of scalability in case you want to expand your business.

-Sellers also get a few additional perks, such as access to 24/7 customer service, two-day express delivery, and excellent quality of service.
+Amazon FBA Sellers also get a few additional perks, such as access to 24/7 customer service, two-day express delivery, and excellent quality of service.
 According to Statista, 82% of buyers claim that shipping time plays an important role in their purchase decision.

 Customers are more likely to purchase from a retailer that offers faster shipping and are even willing to pay a higher price for it.
 And if your customer is an Amazon Prime Member, they get guaranteed 2-day express shipping on all orders for free.

-When customers get their product on time, and that too free of cost if the order exceeds a certain amount, as well as free return and refund, they will definitely leave positive feedback – and remember, feedback matters.
+When customers get their product on time, and that too free of cost if the order exceeds a certain amount, as well as free return and refund, they will definitely leave positive feedback – and remember feedback matters.

 Amazon has the Buy Box feature, the algorithm for which is still quite complex to understand.
 However, the two factors that guarantee a buyer gets a Buy Box on their page are customer feedback/rating and product pricing.

-Secrets to Success as an FBA Seller
+Secrets to Success as an Amazon FBA Seller

 Here, we mention what to do and what not to do in plain simple terms so you can enjoy all the benefits of being part of the FBA seller cohort.